Treaties of Reichenbach (1813): Specific terms

+Aftermath

 The British did not sign on the Reichenbach convention and were unhappy with the limited demands of the Allies.
 Lord Castlereagh informed his representatives in the Allied camp, Cathcart and Stewart, that Spain and Sicily were not to be abandoned, Ferdinand VII was to be restored to the Spanish throne, Holland was to be given up by France and the Kingdom of Italy returned to its old masters.
 The peace terms presented by Metternich to Napoleon at Dresden were peremptorily refused by the French emperor.
 Although a French representative, Caulaincourt, was dispatched to the Prague Peace Congress of July-August 1813, he had not been given the requisite credentials by Napoleon.
 As a consequence, Austria declared war on France on 12 August.